Types of beacons

 Beacons are small devices that enable relatively accurate location within a narrow range.
 Beacons periodically transmit small amounts of data within a range of approximately 70 meters, and are often used for indoor location technology.
 Compared to devices based on Global Positioning System (GPS), beacons provide more accurate location information and can be used for indoor location.
-Various types of beacons exist, which can be classified based on their type of Beacon protocol, power solution and location technology.
+Various types of beacons exist, which can be classified based on their type of Beacon protocol, power source and location technology.

 Types of Beacon protocols

 iBeacon (Apple)

 In December 2013, Apple announced iBeacon: the first beacon protocol in the market. iBeacon works with Apple's iOS and Google's Android.
 The beacon using the iBeacon protocol transmits a so-called UUID.
 The UUID is a string of 24 numbers, which communicate with an installed Mobile App.